Contribute to our Access Project Today!

 Trips run infrequently but are usually organised by request.
 Get in touch with secretary@forthcanoeclub.co.uk

-Want to explore the nature around a loch or along a slow moving river?
-By canoe, kayak or paddleboard?
+Want to explore the nature around a loch or along a slow moving river by canoe, kayak or paddle board?
 Many of our members enjoy paddling in these environments.

 Trips run infrequently but are usually organised by request.
 Get in touch with secretary@forthcanoeclub.com